W-David-Porter/acim/src/text/3-the-innocent-perception/iv-error-and-the-ego/index.md

 ⁶It has to be in conflict because it is out of accord with itself.
 ⁷This makes its aspects strangers to each other, and this is the essence of the fear-prone condition, in which attack is always possible.
 ⁸You have every reason to feel afraid as you perceive yourself.
-⁹This is why you cannot escape from fear until you realise that you did not and could not create yourself.
+⁹This is why you cannot escape from fear until you realize that you did not and could not create yourself.
 ¹⁰You can never make your misperceptions true, and your creation is beyond your own error.
 ¹¹That is why you must eventually choose to heal the separation.